-During 2008, the Commission continued to review, on request, local comprehensive, master, and land use plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
-The Commission staff reviewed the comprehensive plan for the City of Greenfield and portions of the land use plan report for the Town of Salem.
+During 2009, the Commission continued to review, on request, local comprehensive, master, and land use plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
+The Commission staff reviewed and provided comments on the draft Town of Jackson land use plan map, prepared as part of the Town comprehensive plan, and also assisted the Town by preparing a display-size digital version of the map for use at public meetings; provided comments on the City of Elkhorn comprehensive plan; and reviewed and provided comments on the Town of Summit boundary agreement and the boundary agreement between the Village of Caledonia and the Town of Raymond.

 The provision of planning data and technical assistance to public agencies and private interests is an ongoing activity.
-In a typical year, the Commission staff responds to about 500 requests for information from its land use and natural resource base data files.
+In a typical year, the Commission staff responds to about 300 requests for information from its land use and natural resource base data files.